John Pratt Harp Company

 The focus of our work is

-to carry on the Pratt family harp traditions, to craft the finest harps that
+to carry on the Pratt family harp traditions, to craft the finest harps

-we can, and to do it for the most reasonable cost possible. |
+anywhere, and to do it for the most reasonable cost possible. |

 ||||